pranavchavda/diu/content/hotels/Rainbow Resort/text.md

  <p>A true reflection of the Portuguese influence and contemporary hospitality offers luxurious opulence of tastefully and well-appointed rooms and suites for your indulgence.</p>
 ***
-**Apart from the features listed, this hotel offers**
+**Apart from the features listed, this hotel offers** &bull Restaurant
-- Restaurant
-- Dining Area
+&bull Dining Area
-- Kids Meal
+&bull Kids Meal
-- Coffee Shop
+&bull Coffee Shop
 - Bar
 - Bakery
 - Butler Services